SeaEval/SeaEval/README.md

 To mitigate the influence of random variations induced by prompts, we employ the median value derived from five distinct prompts are shown on the above leaderboard.

 ## Dependencies
 This code is written in python.
-To use it you will need:
+To use it, you will need: PYTHON 3.10
-PYTHON 3.10
 ```
 pip install -r requirements.txt
 ```

-## How to use for one task
+## How to use SeaEval to evaluate just one task?

 The dataset can be chosen from
 DATASET={cross_mmlu, cross_logiqa, sg_eval, us_eval, cn_eval, sing2eng, flores_ind2eng, flores_vie2eng, flores_zho2eng, flores_zsm2eng, mmlu, c_eval, cmmlu, zbench, ind_emotion, ocnli, c3, dream, samsum, dialogsum, sst2, cola, qqp, mnli, qnli, wnli, rte, mrpc}.